 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader May F. in London, UK:
+Today’s workflow comes from reader Sasha M. in Cape Coral, FL:

 How do you use AI?
 Tell us here.